Links on SoundGuys may earn us a commission. Learn more.

-If you’re looking to up your game from a cheapo headset and crappy mic, you might be looking to more expensive headsets like the Sennheiser Game One.
+If you’re looking to up your game from a cheapo headset and crappy mic, you might be looking to more expensive headsets like the Sennheiser GAME ONE.
 But will it be a trusted item in your inventory, or will it let you down?
 We spent two weeks with the Sennheiser GAME ONE to find out.

 If your computer has both a microphone port and an audio out (pink and green, respectively), you can forgo the adapter and just plug in.
 However, you’ll probably find that you want more gain on the microphone than a motherboard will usually provide—but more on that later.

-If you’re used to Turtle Beach or Razer headsets, you may feel like the Sennheiser Game One lacks bass, but that’s not really true.
+If you’re used to HyperX or Razer headsets, you may feel like the Sennheiser GAME ONE lacks bass, but that’s not really true.
 Sure, there’s a slight de-emphasis—but it’s much more reasonable than the models most people experience with cheaper headsets.
 It’s just one of those things that you’ll get used to, especially given the fact that your audio will sound a whole lot “clearer” than it does on other headsets.

 This type of sound is really good for RPGs, first-person shooters, and any game where music plays a pivotal role.

-I’ll be honest, the microphone of the Sennheiser Game One leaves a bit to be desired and isn’t among the best gaming headsets with good mics.
-The problem is that it requires a fair bit of power that isn’t really ideal when you consider that entry-level gaming headsets are meant for as little futzing as possible.
-If you don’t know how to boost gain in software, or if you’re soft-spoken, you may find yourself yelling a lot at the computer with the Sennheiser Game One.
+I’ll be honest, the microphone of the Sennheiser GAME ONE leaves a bit to be desired and isn’t among the best gaming headsets with good mics.
+The problem is that it requires a fair bit of power—which isn’t really ideal when you consider that entry-level gaming headsets are meant for as little futzing as possible.
+If you don’t know how to boost gain in software, or if you’re soft-spoken, you may find yourself yelling a lot at the computer with the Sennheiser GAME ONE.

-Additionally, bassy-voiced gamers like yours truly will seem a little hollow over the mic because of a de-emphasis in the low ranges.
+Additionally, bassy-voiced gamers like yours truly will seem a little hollow over the mic because of a under-emphasis in the low ranges.
 It’s not uncommon for microphones on gaming headsets to do this because it’s so very hard to get good mic quality from units so small.
 Depending on what headphones you have already, you may instead want to look for a standalone gaming mic to pair with your current headphones.